Thedarkbobman/Markov/README.md

 # Markov
 Simple markov chain I made.
-Works well in certain situations.
+Works fairly well in certain situations when lots of data is available.